Logging¶

 # Your log output now contains a forged critical alert

 The fix is to keep user data out of the message string entirely.
-When you put it in extra, the JSON formatter escapes special characters, and the malicious content becomes a harmless string value rather than a log line injection.
+When you pass it as a keyword argument, the JSON renderer escapes special characters, and the malicious content becomes a harmless string value rather than a log line injection.

 What gets logged¶

-Correlation and trace IDs are injected automatically by filters:
+Trace IDs are injected automatically by the OTel filter:

 | Field | Source | Purpose |